-1. An evaluation of your medical impairment or impairments and their severity
+Social Security uses an evaluation process for medical impairment or impairments and their severity

 2. How they prevent you from performing at any of your past work or how they prevent you from doing any other kind of work that you might be qualified to do when your age, education, work skills, and residual functional capacity are considered.

 The sequential evaluation process involves five steps and you may be found eligible for benefits from the third step through the fifth step.
 The first step is just a determination as to whether you are working and if the work you are doing is substantial gainful activity.

 Substantial gainful activity is simply a monthly earnings amount determined by Social Security to be self-supporting and each year the amount changes.
 If you are not working, or you working under the SGA limit, then the disability examiner must move to step number two.

 The second step simply involves a determination as to whether or not you have a medically determinable mental or physical condition.
 Disability examiners establish this through your medical records, or through examinations performed by physicians or mental health professionals who are paid by Social Security to provide a status of your medical condition.

 If the disability examiner determines that you do have a disabling condition, they must determine the severity of the condition and how it limits your ability to perform SGA.